abhirupbanerjee/GEAv3/frontend/public/bot-api-prompt.md

 GET /api/external/feedback?min_rating=1&max_rating=2&limit=50
 ```

-### "What documents do I need for digital roadmap service?"
+### "What documents do I need for work permit?"
 ```
-GET /api/external/services/digital-roadmap/requirements
+GET /api/external/services/SVC-LBR-001/requirements
 ```

 ### "How many overdue tickets are there?"